uiua-lang/uiua-dev/site/text/tacit_code.md

 Quad 2 3 1
 ```

 On close inspection, the astute reader may notice that the above code sucks.
 What's worse, it's not even as bad as it could be.
-If you hadn't thought to use [over]() and [dip]() in that way, you may have instead used the dreaded `:⊙:` to rotate 3 values on the stack.
+If you hadn't thought to use [over]() and [dip]() in that way, you may have instead used `:⊙:` to rotate 3 values on the stack, making it even more convoluted.

 The problem with reordering stack values this often is that the state of the stack at any point in the code gets harder and harder for the writer to keep in their head.
 It also makes it much harder for the reader to deduce the state of the stack at a glance.